iliamunaev/CPP-Design-Patterns-Explained/README.md

 Demonstrates the Adapter pattern using a frequency range example.
 Shows how to adapt incompatible legacy interfaces to work together through a common interface (`IFrequencyRange`).

+### 02. Bridge Pattern (for sorting abstraction)
+Implements the Bridge pattern to decouple abstraction (`ISorter`, `VectorSorterer`, `ListSorter`) from its implementation (`ISortAlgorithm`, `MergeSortAlgorithm`, `InsertSortAlgorithm`).
+This design allows independent variation of sorting algorithms and container-specific abstractions without modifying existing code.

 ## Building

 Each pattern is self-contained in its own directory.
 To compile: